BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/trinkets.md

 [Unbound Changeling](https://www.wowhead.com/item=178708/unbound-changeling?bonus=6805:1472)
 will be your second best passive trinket if you don't have Ocular Gland since it will provide you with a large proc of either Haste, Crit or Mastery (depending on your food buff) you should ideally have it set to Haste at all times.

-[Flask of the Solemn Night](https://www.wowhead.com/item=137484/flask-of-the-solemn-night?bonus=1826:1472) the uptime variance is very high on this trinket and Unbound Changeling is generally always better in a mythic+ situation, but this is definitely a good trinket to farm for when legion timewalking are available, since you will gain quite a few extra Ashen Hallow ticks if you get lucky.
+[Flask of the Solemn Night](https://www.wowhead.com/item=137484/flask-of-the-solemn-night?bonus=1826:1472) the uptime variance is very high on this trinket and Unbound Changeling is generally always better in a mythic+ situation, but this is definitely a good trinket to farm for when legion Timewalking are available, since you will gain quite a few extra Ashen Hallow ticks if you get lucky.

 <div>
 <div style="text-align:left;display: inline-block;width: 49%;">